 Physical Memory Usage (RAM) usage:

 Once the CPU has processed the instructions for the tasks, it needs to read or write information to the hard drive on the server.
-Because the hard drive is shared by all the users on the server, excessive read or write requests to the disk can delay other user’s requests from getting fulfilled in a timely manner.
+Because the hard drive is shared by all the users on the server, excessive read or write requests to the disk can delay other user’s requests from getting fulfilled promptly.

 Malware and hacker activity:

-A hacked website can be the cause of a lot of extra resource usage on the server, because a malicious code typically tries to process multiple things for each page load on top of what a normal website already does.
-Hacking activity is usually automated as well which also leads to a higher amount of resource usage to handle the excessive amount of requests.
+A hacked website can cause extra resource usage on the server because a malicious code typically tries to process multiple things for each page load on top of what an average website already does.
+Hacking activity is usually automated, which also leads to a higher amount of resource usage to handle the excessive amount of requests.